-At The Rissington School our aim is to provide high quality aspirational history education that will encourage all pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-Our history curriculum will inspire pupils’ curiosity to know more about the past.
-Teaching will equip our pupils to challenge themselves; to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
-Our history curriculum will help pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups as well as their own identity and the challenges of their time.
+At The Rissington School, we provide high quality aspirational history education that will encourage all pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+It also develops their historical enquiry skills, which can be applied to different periods of history throughout their education.
+Our history curriculum inspires pupils’ curiosity to know more about the past.
+Teaching equips our pupils to challenge themselves; to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
+Our history curriculum enables pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups as well as their own identity and the challenges of their time.

 The Rissington School is a split site school.
 While we embrace the differences this may bring, the children across both sites belong to one school; and as such receive the same History provision.

 Our History curriculum has been designed to cover all of the skills, knowledge and understanding as set out in the National Curriculum.

 The curriculum planning outlines the skills, knowledge and vocabulary to be taught in a sequentially coherent way including:

 - Chronological Understanding;

 Our History curriculum ensures that pupils are able build on secure prior knowledge.
 The content will be planned and organised by each year group through the long-term plan and will follow the Rissington History Overview – Appendix ‘A’.
 Content knowledge, vocabulary and skills are set out in a greater level of detail in the medium-term plan to meet the needs of the pupils.
 There is also a progression document which is to be used to ensure planning matches expected progression.
 Learning objectives should be drawn from the progression documents.